dbeurle/mpi_api_wrapper/README.md

 auto const my_new_value = mpi::receive<long>(sending_processor_number);
 ```

-Which is unfortunate but required.
-For sending a vector of data the syntax is
+which is unfortunate but required.
+One possibility is to use `decltype(variable)` to shelter the calls from type changes.
+For receiving a vector of data the syntax is

 ```cpp
 auto const my_new_vector = mpi::receive<std::vector<double>>(sending_processor_number);
 ```

+where the template parameter is now the vector return type.
+This will perform an `MPI_Probe` to determine the size and automatically resizes the buffer, fills with data and returns it from the function.

-Full documentation will follow shortly.
+Full documentation will follow shortly, otherwise check out the unit tests.

 ## Contributions